GraphPKU/Refined-GAE/ReadMe.md

-This repository contains the code for the paper "Reconsidering the performance of GCN in link prediction" by Weishuo Ma, Yanbo Wang, XiYuan Wang and Muhan Zhang.
+This repository contains the code for the paper "Reconsidering the performance of GAE in link prediction" by Weishuo Ma, Yanbo Wang, XiYuan Wang and Muhan Zhang.

 The code is based on the DGL library and the OGB library.
 To run the code, you need to set up the environment specified in the env.yaml file.